kaist-cp/memento/README.md

 ./run.sh
 ```

-This creates CSV data and plots under `./out/`.
+This may take 9900 seconds and creates CSV data and plots under `./out/`.

 ##### Run a single benchmark